deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 “Ah.”
 Funny how that noise was common between species.
 “All give give give, no teach how to take, how to give in turn.
 Mother keep baby on breast, doesn’t let them play.”

 “Yeah.
-Afraid to lose them like she lost Allison, I guess... and she still doesn’t understand *why* she lost Al in the first place.”
+Afraid to lose them like she lost Allison, I guess...and she still doesn’t understand *why* she lost Al in the first place.”

 Yan’s tail twitched in the way it did when he was thinking good and hard.
 He watched the boys move on to learn how to catch, then watched them try to play keepaway from Vemik; that didn’t work, as he jumped high in the air, caught the ball, then leaped onto the roof and trilled down at them for a bit before leaping down tail-over-top and landing between them both.
 He grinned, flexed for them, then slammed the ball to the ground so hard it bounced clear over the roofline.
 It was exactly the right thing to do, too; playful showboating was charismatic and the boys were drawn to him because of it.
 Both Yan and Vemik had a charm that seemed to work wonders on kids, actually, and attracted crowds of them every time they visited the park.